reysmerwvr/laravel-spanish-docs/eloquent-relationships.md

         taggable_id - integer
         taggable_type - string

-#### Estructura del Modelo
+#### Model Structure

-Seguidamente, estamos listos para definir las relaciones en el modelo.
-Ambos modelos `Post` y `Video` tendrán un método `tags` que ejecuta el método `morphToMany` en la clase base de Eloquent:
+Next, we're ready to define the relationships on the model.
+The `Post` and `Video` models will both have a `tags` method that calls the `morphToMany` method on the base Eloquent class:

     <?php